 Problem: My blood red polish looks orange on my nails

 Fix: This is an undertone issue.
-Your natural nail color is showing through and making the red look warm-toned.
+Your natural nail color is showing through.
 Solution: apply a coat of black or deep purple as your base layer BEFORE the red.
 This neutralizes the undertone and makes the red look true vampire blood color.
-Changed.
-My.
-Life.

 Problem: The dripping blood effect smudged everywhere

 Fix: You didn't wait long enough for your base color to dry.
-If using regular polish, wait a full 5 minutes (yes, really) before attempting drips.
-If using gel, make sure you cured for the full 60 seconds and didn't accidentally touch the surface.
-Also, make sure you're using a thin brush with minimal polish on it - less is more.
+If using regular polish, wait a full 5 minutes before attempting drips.
+If using gel, make sure you cured for the full 60 seconds.
+Also, use a thin brush with minimal polish on it - less is more.

 Problem: My vampire nails chipped after 2 days

-Fix: Multiple possible causes here.
-First, did you properly prep and dehydrate your nails?
-Second, are you capping your free edge with every coat including base and top coat?
-Third, are you doing dishes/cleaning without gloves?
-Fourth, did you apply coats too thick?
-I know it's tedious but proper application technique matters SO MUCH for longevity.
+Fix: Multiple possible causes.
+Did you properly prep and dehydrate your nails?
+Are you capping your free edge with every coat including base and top coat?
+Are you doing dishes/cleaning without gloves?
+Did you apply coats too thick?
+Proper application technique matters immensely for longevity.

 Problem: The black polish stained my natural nails yellow

-Fix: Prevention is easier than cure - ALWAYS use base coat under dark colors.
-But if it's too late, try a whitening treatment.
+Fix: Prevention is easier than cure - always use base coat under dark colors.
+If it's too late, try a whitening treatment.
 Soak nails in lemon juice and baking soda mixture for 5 minutes, then scrub gently with a nail brush.
-It won't remove stains completely but it helps.
 For severe staining, you might need to wait and let the nail grow out.

 Problem: My 3D embellishments fell off